gloriadasilva/myblog/my-website/blog/django-tutorial.md

 ---

-Have you been learning the **basics of Django** and are now looking for a simple yet practical project to build so you can put your knowledge into practice?
+Have you been learning the basics of Django and are now looking for a simple yet practical project to build so you can put your knowledge into practice?
 If yes, then you have found a goldmine.

-This tutorial series will walk you through several **Django project ideas for beginners with source code**.
-That way, you are not just learning Django concepts but also building real-world projects with it and stacking up your portfolio in the process—a win-win if you think about it.
+This tutorial series will walk you through several Django project ideas for beginners with source code.
+That way, you are not just learning Django concepts but also building real-world projects and stacking up your portfolio in the process—a win-win.

 In this first series, you will build a simple blog website using Django.
 With this project, you will learn how to route URLs, load static files, and pass dynamic data to templates (HTML) in Django.